Psybrackets, Pseudoknots and Singular Knots: Pseudoknots and Singular Knots

 \begin{remark} Singular knots and links may be regarded as the ``pseudo-framed case'' of pseudoknots and pseudolinks, where the ``pseudo-writhe'' or number of precrossings is preserved. \end{remark}

-As we will see, the algebraic conditions on our psybracket structure coming from moves PI and PI$'$ are already implied by moves PII and PII$'$ so the invariants we define will be valid for both pseudolinks and singular links; on the other hand, they will not be able to distinguish pseudolinks which differ only by PI and PI$'$ moves.
+As we will see, the algebraic conditions on our psybracket structure coming from moves PI and PI$'$ are already implied by move PII so the invariants we define will be valid for both pseudolinks and singular links; on the other hand, they will not be able to distinguish singular links which differ only by PI and PI$'$ moves.